godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 Making the FPS movement logic
 -----------------------------

-Once you have ``Player.tscn`` open, let's take a quick look at how it is setup
+Once you have ``Player.tscn`` open, let's take a quick look at how it is set up

 .. image:: img/PlayerSceneTree.png

-.. error:: TODO: redo this image (if needed)!

-First, notice how the player's collision shapes are setup.
+First, notice how the player's collision shapes are set up.
 Using a vertical pointing capsule as the collision shape for the player is fairly common in most first person games.

 We are adding a small square to the 'feet' of the player so the player does not